Glucuronolactone: Uses

 Glucuronolactone is an ingredient used in some energy drinks, often in unnaturally high doses.
 Research into Glucuronolactone is too limited to assert claims about its safety The European Food Safety Authority (EFSA) has concluded that it is unlikely that glucurono-γ-lactone would have any interaction with caffeine, taurine, alcohol or the effects of exercise.
 The Panel also concluded, based on the data available, that additive interactions between taurine and caffeine on diuretic effects are unlikely.

 According to The Merck Index, glucuronolactone is used as a detoxicant.

 Glucuronolactone is also metabolized to glucaric acid, xylitol, and L-xylulose, and humans may also be able to use glucuronolactone as a precursor for ascorbic acid synthesis.

 Glucuronolactone is approved in China and Japan as an over-the-counter "hepatoprotectant", though there is a conspicuous lack of systematic reviews on this use.

 Safety

-It is unknown if glucuronolactone is safe for human consumption due to a lack of proper human or animal trials.
-However, it likely has limited effects on the human body.
+The EFSA evaluated the safety of D-glucurono-γ-lactone at the levels used in energy drinks, and determined it to be "not of safety concern."
 Furthermore research on isolated supplements of glucuronolactone is limited, no warnings appear on the Food and Drug Administration website regarding its potential to cause brain tumors or other maladies.